29th G8 summit: Aubonne bridge

 During the protests, some manifestations went out of order as Swiss towns have been sacked by rioters.
-An accident also occurred during protest at the Aubonne bridge in Switzerland between Lausanne and Geneva, in which two activists suspended themselves from the bridge via a rope, with the rope stretching across the bridge, displaying a banner and obstructing traffic on the highway with the highest traffic density of Switzerland.
+An accident also occurred during protest at the Aubonne bridge in Switzerland between Lausanne and Geneva, in which two activists suspended themselves from the bridge via a rope, with the rope stretching across the bridge, displaying a banner and obstructing traffic on the highway with one of the highest traffic density of Switzerland.
 Some protestors were arrested.
 One of the policemen, unaware people were attached to the rope, cut it.
-As a result, one of the protestors, Briton Martin Shaw, to plunge 20m into a rocky river and suffered multiple fractures.
+As a result, one of the protestors, Briton Martin Shaw, plunged 20m down into a rocky river and suffered multiple fractures.
 The other activist, German Gesine Wenzel, was caught by other protestors and could later abseil safely.
 In a ruling on 17 February 2006 a judge acquitted the two police officers found responsible on the grounds that their actions had been based on "a series of unfortunate misunderstandings" and therefore were not criminal.
-Indeed, as the anti-G8 manifestations were difficult to handle by their scales and by the seriousness of the disorders they caused many policemen (including the one who cut the rope) came from the German speaking part of Switzerland.
+Indeed the anti-G8 manifestations were difficult to handle by their scales and by the seriousness of the disorders.
+Many policemen (including the one who cut the rope) came from the German speaking part of Switzerland.
 The linguistic barriers, added to the stress of the situation (a blocked highway that could have resulted in many deaths) were considered by the court as critical in the misunderstandings that generated the accident.